giampaolo/giampaolo.github.io/content/about.rst

 Abandoned projects
 ------------------

-These are from when I started taking my first steps with Python in 2005.
+These are from when I took my first steps with Python in 2005.
 Listed here mainly for historical / nostalgic reasons.

 * `soicmp`_: a remote shell using ICMP protocol instead of TCP. *(2005 - 2006)*
 * `pypk`_: a port knocker based on `libpcap`. *(2005 - 2006)*
-* pftpd: this is the ancestor of `pyftpdlib`_ (website is lost), a thread-based FTP server. *(2005 - 2006)*
+* pftpd: a thread-based FTP server, the ancestor of `pyftpdlib`_ (website is lost). *(2005 - 2006)*

 Contacts
 --------